c4arl0s/iOSProgramming_AdvancedObjectiveC/README.md

 # [iOSProgrammingAdvace_ObjectiveC](https://github.com/c4arl0s/iOSProgramming_AdvancedObjectiveC#go-back-to-overview)

+As a profesional I am always looking for new ways to be more productive and improve my knowledge, that’s why I started this project which allows me to recall how iOS development was in the past, specifically how was the memory management in Objective-C. Understanding the concepts: retain and release, developers were responsible to avoid leaks and premature deallocation, so they used tools (more frequently) like Static Analyzer and Instruments and took care of each allocated object.
+From this project these apps were born: Hypnosister, Homepwner, TouchTracker, Nerdfeed, Basic MediaPlayer and CocoaServer.
+Xcode 12 version and Manual Reference Counting settings were used.
 Click on any number and it leaves you to the topic.

 1. [x] [1.
 A simple iOS Application](https://github.com/c4arl0s/iOSProgrammingAdvaceMRCObjectiveCContentIndex#1-a-simple-ios-application-using-mrc)
 2. [x] [2.
 Objective-C](https://github.com/c4arl0s/iOSProgrammingAdvaceMRCObjectiveCContentIndex#2-objective-c)